akamming/Domoticz_Thermostate_Plugin/README.md

 # Domoticz_Thermostate_Plugin
 Domoticz Plugin for ESP thermostat with weather dependent heating control

-## Features
-1. Manual control of several boiler features
-2. Readout of several boiler sensors as devices in domoticz
-3. But mostly: an implementation of a weather dependent heating control thermostat with reference room compensation using any temperature device in domoticz.
-4. All the advantages of a smart thermostate, without the disadvantages of all your personal data in a public cloud

 ## Why this plugin
 My current boiler is end of life and i needed a new one.
 My current thermostate is already Weather Dependent, but cannot take advantage of the modulation features of a new boiler and i didn't like the limitations of all the commercial propositions of a smart weather dependent thermostate, so by creating one myself in domoticz I now have the following advantages:
 1. lower cost for the same functionality as my old thermostat: 30 EUR of material againt 300 EUR for a commercial system (and then i'm ignoring the fact that after initial price, some also need subscriptions)